FoxiooOfficial/RiTFClient/README.md

 - RiTF (Client) is a lightweight Android app (requiring API 8+) written in Java 7 and the raw SDK (without Android Studio) that sends unencrypted HTTP GET requests to the Host to retrieve data from specific tags (as on Booru-style sites).
 - RiTF (Host) consists of Python scripts running on a computer that acts as an intermediary between the Client and the endpoint; its purpose is to translate API requests so they are understandable to the Client by sending JSON; it can also compress photos and videos.

-The project is primarily designed so that the connection between the Client and the Host is over a LAN.
+It is not recommended to place the Host on a public network.
+Communication between the Client and the Host uses unencrypted HTTP (for compatibility reasons), so it is possible that someone could intercept the Client’s requests or photos sent by the Host.
+Use a LAN connection instead.